vicenteg/event-streams-dataflow/README.md

 or

 2. Download via this zipped [file](https://github.com/james-google/event-streams-dataflow/archive/master.zip), and extract to the folder of your choice.

+## Lab Exercise 1: Hello World with Dataflow on IntelliJ

+We will use a Maven project in IntelliJ.
+We'll create a new project from a Maven archetype, and then execute an example pipeline.

+First, create a new Maven project:

+Check the box to create from archetype:

+Add an archetype:

+Tell maven your group and artifact IDs:

+Confirm the settings look good:

+And create the project:

+Once done, IntelliJ will tell you need to import changes.
+You can enable auto-import if you like, or do the import each time you're prompted.

 ## Lab Exercise 1: Hello World with Dataflow